-Index of articles, books, conference proceedings, dissertations, and art exhibition and dealer's catalogs covering European and American art from late antiquity to the present.
+Index of articles, books, conference proceedings, dissertations, and art exhibition and dealer's catalogs covering European and American art from late antiquity onwards.
 Note that this database is no longer being updated.

 Authoritative reference works on art, including Grove Art Online and Benezit Dictionary of Artists.
-Also includes images of major works important to the study of art history as well as artists' signatures and monograms.
+Contains images of major works important to the study of art history as well as artists' signatures and monograms.

-Collection of dictionaries and other reference works on art and architecture from Oxford University Press.
-Includes Grove Encyclopedia of Islamic Art and Architecture
+Collection of reference works on art and architecture from Oxford University Press.
+Includes Grove Encyclopedia of Islamic Art and Architecture.

 Digital collection of papers and primary records of American visual arts and artists.
 From the Smithsonian Institution.

-Includes over 50,000 images depicting world architecture and related arts, Archivision is a growing licensed collection accessible through ARTstor.
+Images depicting world architecture and related arts via specially licensed collection accessible through ARTstor.

 The Getty Institute's searchable vocabulary of terms for describing objects, textural materials, images, architecture, and material culture from antiquity to the present.